A 'Heritage of Ownership' at the cooperative annual meeting

 New-Mac Electric returns $1.25 million in capital credits

-CEO/General Manager Mitch McCumber addresses the membership at New-Mac's 2016 Annual Meeting.
+CEO/General Manager Mitch McCumber addresses the membership at New-Mac's 2017 Annual Meeting.

 DIRECTOR ELECTION WINNERS

 The capital credit refunds go to people who were New-Mac members during 1998, and are based on their electric usage.
 Members who didn't pick up their checks at the meeting will receive them in the mail.

-McCumber also reported that, while the process is not complete, New-Mac is going to do everything in its power to avoid a general rate increase to its members in 2017, but would very likely have to raise rates in 2018.
-New-Mac has had only four general rate increases in the past 25 years.
-McCumber said the co-op will provide members more details about next year’s rates in the January newsletter.
+McCumber also reported that, while the budgeting process is not yet complete, New-Mac will very likely have to raise rates in January 2018.
+New-Mac has had only four general rate increases in the past 26 years.
+McCumber said the co-op will provide members with more details about next year's rates in the January co-op newsletter.
+In his address, McCumber cited increases in the co-op's wholesale power and operating costs - as much as $2.5 million next year - that are forcing the co-op's rates to go higher.
+Much of that increase is due to electric transmission system improvements from one of New-Mac's power suppliers, KAMO Power of Vinita, Okla., in order to increase security and reliability of the power grid.

-McCumber also reported that New-Mac expects to spend approximately $2.5 million this year – the most ever – on right-of-way brush clearing along power lines to maintain electric service reliability.
-McCumber said the co-op has continued to make steady progress on projects to improve the electric grid, such as line construction and re-conductoring, substation upgrades and pole change-outs, and suffered no major weather damage during the past year.
+Again this year, New-Mac is spending millions of dollars on right-of-way brush clearing along power lines to maintain electric service reliability.
+McCumber said the co-op has continued to make steady progress on projects such as line construction and re-conductoring, substation upgrades and pole change-outs.

-New-Mac Electric, headquartered in Neosho, MO., serves over 17,000 member accounts primarily in Newton, McDonald and Jasper Counties.
+New-Mac Electric, headquartered in Neosho, Mo., serves over 17,000 member accounts primarily in Newton, McDonald and Jasper Counties.